danvet/danvet.github.io/_drafts/maintainer-statistics.md

 spot for 2nd largest subsystem with arm-soc and staging (depending who's got a big pull for that release).

+### Maintainer commits keep up with GPU subsystem growth

 The relative numbers have a different story.
 First, commit rights and the fairly big roll out of group maintainership we've done in the past 2 years aren't extreme by historical graphics subsystem standards.
-We've always had around 30-40% of commits by maintainers.
+We've always had around 30-40% maintainer commits.
 There's a bit a downward trend in the years leading towards v4.4, due to the massive growth of the i915 driver.
-Switching to the committer model from v4.5 brought us back to the historical trend line.
+Switching to the committer model from v4.5 on forward brought us back to the historical trend line.

 There's another dip happening right now, starting with AMD's new DC display